A-Shad/StudentSystem/README.md

     version.

 2- I used both Eclipse and Netbeans as IDE, but I found Eclipse a better option because I believe the debugging is easier with Eclipse.
-   I also used Tomcat 8.0.
-Because I had different versions of Eclipses installed on different operating systems and computers and some of them could just support upto TomCat 8.0.
+   I also used Tomcat 8.0; because I had different versions of Eclipses installed on different operating systems and computers and some of them could just support upto TomCat 8.0.
 I used both SQLDeveloper and DBeaver as database IDE.
 Although I could use SQLDeveloper for both MySQL and Oracle, I found DBeaver more friendly to work with MySQL.